-Web PreVeil
+Web PreVeil and PreVeil Express

-Web PreVeil is the name for the PreVeil application that runs solely in a web browser (in addition to the typical installations that involve background processes installed in Windows and Mac OS or mobile apps).
-In Web PreVeil all cryptographic functions as well as the Drive and Email services are implemented in code running in the user's browser.
+Web PreVeil and PreVeil Express are the names for the PreVeil applications that run solely in a web browser (versus alternate installations that involve background processes installed in Windows and Mac OS, or mobile apps).
+In Web PreVeil and PreVeil Express, all cryptographic functions as well as the Drive and Email services are implemented in code running in the user's browser.